yschroeder/face-shield/README.md

 ## Print Settings

 Overall, the model we want to print is pretty simple.
 We do not want it to look super nice, it needs to be functional.
 There is basically one parameter that limits your maximum print speed: `Max.
-Volumentric Speed`.
+Volumetric Speed`.
 This parameter is defined in `mm³/s` (cubic millimeters per second) and tells `PrusaSlicer` the maximum amount of material your hotend is able to melt per second.
 The exact value for this depends on your hotend, nozzle size, material, print temperature, extruder gears...
 So you need to experiment with this a bit.
 In the end it boils down to this: You want your printer to extrude the maximum amount of material _all the time_.
 Luckily, you don't strictly need a large nozzle to achive this (but it helps).
 Even printers with 0.4 mm nozzles can reach their `Max.
-Volumentric Speed`.
+Volumetric Speed`.

 There are some types of features that slow down your 3D printer.
 These includes gap filling small holes (or thin spaces between narrow outer perimeters), sharp turns of the printing direction and infill (which is basically sharp turns of the printing direction all the time).
 If you manage to print your model by only printing perimeters you can increase your print speed a lot!